Lake Effect Park

 The project also includes improvements along Lake Street, including a new urban park that will replace the Municipal Parking Lot at Broadway and Lake Street.

-The first phase of the project extends from the Section Foreman House to Boat Works and from Lake Street to the water’s edge.
+The project extends from the Section Foreman House to the Depot and from Lake Street to the water’s edge.
 A meandering continuous boardwalk, the Lake Walk, will extend from the Broadway community docks to the historic Depot.
 Along the length is a series of elevated terraces providing many opportunities for residents to sit along the lake edge and dip their toes in the water.
 The entire shoreline will be restored to its natural ecological state.

 To the east of the Lake Walk is a proposed Eco Park, a restored historic shoreline marsh that also serves to improve water quality.
 A pier extends into Lake Minnetonka and an environmental education center is housed within the historic Section Foreman House, providing a convenient location for local schools to come and learn about diverse ecosystems as well as an intergenerational community center.